Schools and associations

 Greenpower Formula 24+ (16 - 25 years)

-Aimed at fifth, sixth and seventh year secondary schools, colleges and universities.
+Aimed at fifth, sixth and seventh year secondary education, higher education and universities.
 Intended to enhance career and training opportunities in science, technology, engineering and mathematics.

 Subscribe to our newsletter here Not to miss the start!